TimmyHunter007/DnDGames/README.md

 ## Tips for DMs

+### Campaign Organization
+1. Create separate campaigns for each game you run
+2. Use descriptive campaign names (e.g., "Curse of Strahd - Fall 2025")
+3. Export campaign backups regularly
+4. Import common NPCs/enemies between campaigns to save time

 ### Session Preparation
+1. Switch to the correct campaign before starting
-1. Create NPCs your players will meet
+2. Create NPCs your players will meet
-2. Set up potential enemies for encounters
+3. Set up potential enemies for encounters
-3. Write session notes with key plot points
+4. Write session notes with key plot points
-4. Prepare magic items as rewards
+5. Prepare magic items as rewards
+6. Log the session in the session tracker

 ### During Sessions
 1. Use the dashboard for quick dice rolls
 2. Track initiative for combat encounters
 3. Reference spells and items quickly
 4. Take notes on player actions and decisions
+5. Update session notes in real-time

 ### Between Sessions
-1. Review and update notes
+1. Review and update session summaries
 2. Plan future encounters and NPCs
 3. Create new magic items and rewards
 4. Update NPC motivations and goals
+5. Keep campaign data backed up

 ## Troubleshooting